department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/learning-center-mvp/discovery-and-research/conversation-guide.md

 - Participant reaction to audience and topic tags and content?
 - How did the participant decide to look up information on the topic?

-#### Notes for planning

-- Confirm task scenario: "change your address the VA has on file"
-- Screen needs
-  - Learning center homepage

 ## Second Task: Review topic results - 3 minutes

 *Participant will be looking at the `View all VA account and profile articles` result screen.*

 - Ok great!
-Now again, scroll around, but don't click yet.
-Go ahead and talk me through what you see on this page and what you can do here.
+Now again, scroll around, and go ahead and talk me through what you see on this page and what you can do here.

 - How does this line up with what you expected?

-- Tell me which of these items would be the most helpful for you.
+- Tell me which of these items would be the most helpful for you, if you needed to figure out how to change your address on file.

   *Two clickable results: `Change your address on file w/ the VA`, or `How to change your address online`*